 Exactly what it says.
 It takes your Subject line and makes all the characters lowercase.

 What about testing for SPF, DKIM, and DMARC?

-If you’re sending your email from your Gmail or G Suite account, your emails are usually already SPF and DKIM compliant automatically, without any extra setup on your end.
+If you’re sending your email from your Gmail or Google Workspace account, your emails are usually already SPF and DKIM compliant automatically, without any extra setup on your end.
 That’s because Google handles this for you.
 The Spam Solver can’t “test” a different version of your SPF or DKIM setup for you, but you can use our Email Analyzer to ensure your emails are passing SPF and DKIM.
 In most cases, however, the reason for ending up in Promotions or Spam is NOT because of SPF or DKIM.

 What happens when you send a set of emails?

 The emails are sent from your Gmail account to the seed address listed on our core Inbox, Spam, or Promotions tool.
 You can see the emails being sent by watching your “Sent Mail” folder.
 You can also see the emails arriving in real-time by having a separate browser tap opened to gmass.co/inbox.